wachub/ParallelCFD/Comparison/README.md

 This program compares the performance gains provided by a few parallel algorithms compared with their sequential ones.
+The shell script for the comparison is in the compare.sh file.
+You can also compile the programs individually and compare performance.

-> make
+> sh compare.sh

 to run the program.